Enemies & Allies: Style and themes

 The story is set in the DC Universe but is non-canon, similar to an Elseworlds story.
 The content is divided into 60 chapters which mostly alternate between the (third person) points-of-view of the two protagonists, Batman/Bruce Wayne and Superman/Clark Kent, though several chapters follow antagonists (Lex Luthor and Soviet General Anatoly Ceridov).
 While the novel is based on comic book characters, it consists solely of prose.
-Anderson commented on the difficulty in writing comics as prose stating, "in the comics, several pages of superpowered action can propel the story, but when you read it in a book, it's not quite so interesting.
+Anderson commented on the difficulty in writing comics as prose stating that "in the comics, several pages of superpowered action can propel the story, but when you read it in a book, it's not quite so interesting.
 You need more parts to the story..."

 Anderson sought to capture the nostalgic feel of the 1950s.
 In this effort, he used several themes associated with the time period, including alien invasion movies, nuclear threats, Cold War paranoia, and optimism in the future.
-About the time period, Anderson said "it seemed like this was a time when you could say with a straight face, 'I'm fighting for truth, justice and the American way.'"
+About the time period, Anderson said that "it seemed like this was a time when you could say with a straight face, 'I'm fighting for truth, justice and the American way'".
 For the characters Anderson was picturing George Reeves's Superman and Noel Neill's Lois Lane as portrayed in the 1950s television series Adventures of Superman.
 One reviewer noted that Anderson's portrayal of Lex Luthor is that of the post-Crisis on Infinite Earths amoral businessman and Batman was more reminiscent of a 1930s-style or a "Year One"-style Batman where he is actively pursued by the police.

 Publication and reception

 Enemies & Allies was published by William Morrow and Company, an imprint of HarperCollins.
 The novel was released as a hardcover in May 2009 and as a paperback in October 2010.
 Book reviewers had mixed reactions.
-The review in Publishers Weekly called it a "hokey, contrived imagining" of the team-up of Superman and Batman, concluding that it was "a schlocky mediocrity for die-hard fans only."
+The review in Publishers Weekly called it a "hokey, contrived imagining" of the team-up of Superman and Batman, concluding that it was "a schlocky mediocrity for die-hard fans only".
 Stacey Rottiers in Library Journal found Anderson's portrayal of Metropolis and Gotham City, as well as the "imposing feel of the Soviet presence" to be well done.
 Both the Publishers Weekly and Library Journal reviews noted flat characterization and recommended the novel to comic fans only.
-In Booklist, Carl Hays had a more positive review, writing "Anderson keeps us guessing throughout with clever plot twists and some intriguing alternate cold war history."
-The review in Kirkus Reviews was also positive, saying, "this is a refreshing diversion from the grimness of The Dark Knight or the tedious Superman Returns.
-Injects a welcome dose of retro exuberance into the capes-and-tights routine."
+In Booklist, Carl Hays had a more positive review, writing that "Anderson keeps us guessing throughout with clever plot twists and some intriguing alternate cold war history".
+The review in Kirkus Reviews was also positive, saying that "this is a refreshing diversion from the grimness of The Dark Knight or the tedious Superman Returns.
+Injects a welcome dose of retro exuberance into the capes-and-tights routine".

 Audiobook

-In May 2013, GraphicAudio released a full cast audiobook adaptation based on the novel, with 5 CDs and features a full cast, music, and sound effects.
+In May 2013, GraphicAudio released a full cast audiobook adaptation based on the novel, with five CDs and features a full cast, music, and sound effects.